Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 The Federal Voting Assistance Program ensures that service members, their eligible family members and overseas citizens have the tools and resources to register to vote and request an absentee ballot, regardless of their state of residence.
 The Voting Assistance Guide is a reference guide for everything you need to know about absentee voting in all 50 states, the U.S. territories and the District of Columbia.
 Select your state to find your local election office’s contact information.

 Defense Service Network Dialing Instructions

 Fort Sam Houston:

 When dialing DSN from a U.S. installation to a U.S. installation, it is unnecessary to dial the 312 area code.
 If you dial a number with the 312 and it does not work, try it again without the area code.
 When dialing a DSN to/from overseas locations, the DSN area code must be included.
-The Fort Sam Houston operator may be reached by calling 210-221-1211, DSN 312-471-1211.
-For Brooke Army Medical Center Information Desk, call 210-916-4141, DSN 312-429-4141.
-The Fort Sam Houston Toll Free number 1-800-531-1114 may be used for official business (limited to 5 minutes), and the operator will transfer your call to any number on post.
+The Fort Sam Houston operator may be reached by calling 210-221-1211 or DSN 312-471-1211.
+For the Brooke Army Medical Center information desk, call 210-916-4141 or DSN 312-429-4141.
+The Fort Sam Houston toll-free number 800-531-1114 may be used for official business (limited to 5 minutes), and the operator will transfer your call to any number on post.

-Defense Biometric Identification System (DBIDS), is being used at all gates.
+Defense Biometric Identification System is used at all gates.
 If personnel came from a base using this system, they still need to register again at Lackland.
-The DBIDS registration is in Pass and ID, Bldg 5616, Room 109.
-Call 210-671-7248 or 210-671-9162 for questions.
+The DBIDS registration is in Pass and Identification, Building 5616, Room 109.
+Call 210-671-7248 or 210-671-9162 if you have questions.